 Whether you go in the morning, afternoon or evening, you will find the perfect place to enjoy a good pizza, a traditional Italian pasta, an ice cream or even a cocktail with the best views.
 Take note and enjoy!

-9. Beware of pickpockets in the vicinity
+9. Beware of pickpockets in the surroundings

 Rome in general is a very safe city and you will not have any problems visiting it.
-However, the general recommendation for this area is that, as it has a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets go out to make a killing around the Colosseum.
+However, the general recommendation for this area is that, as it has a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets will go out to make a killing around the Colosseum.

 Put your wallet and documentation in a safe place (avoid backpacks full of valuables) and you won't have to worry about anything but enjoying your visit.
 If you are walking to the Colosseum take the same precautions, the beauty of the place will probably leave you spellbound and it is normal to let your guard down.

 By the way, if you need more information to organize how to get to the Colosseum in my article I leave you the best tips for using public transport, which are the best routes for walking or even cycling.

 10. Always try to go early in the morning

 Especially if you don't have your tickets bought from home, it is best to head to this area early in the morning.
 In addition to avoiding large crowds of tour groups, the ticket offices usually have less queues.

 It is also a good way to avoid the central hours of the day, when the sun is not yet too high and strong and the visit is more bearable.
 Try to visit the Colosseum first (it is usually the first thing to fill up) and then visit the Roman Forum.

 Once you finish spending the morning there, you will have the rest of the day clear to sit and have lunch on a terrace and recharge your batteries to continue walking around Rome in the afternoon.